 I am pretty bougie when it comes to my goats.
 I would rather hold onto a kid or goat than see it go to someone who isn’t up to my standard.
 To be honest, my standard isn’t that high.
 There are just some foundational beliefs that I have.
 Beliefs that comes from a ton of research.
 That person could be a brand new goat owner or someone who’s been doing this for a hundred years.
 While I care about their experience level, what I actually care about is simple.
 Are my goats going to a home that I want them to live in?
 So what are the answers to those ten questions?

 First, our goats started out as “long term lawn mowers” to quote Jared.
 The longer we had them, the more we fell in love.
-Now, we breed for dairy as well as land clearing.
+Now, we breed for dairy as well as land clearing and *gasp* meat.

 Second, we do have a safe and secure area for our animals.
-We also have a barn that will be rebuilt over the summer/fall.
+But we also allow them to free range from late spring to mid/late fall.
+We have a barn that will be rebuilt over the summer/fall.
 Our barn protects our females from predators.
 Our bucks do not have a barn but do have predator lights and a clear line of sight.
 They are also huge and normally a coyote will not mess with them.

 Third, it took us a second but we have pretty much everything they need.
 It’s not just having food and water for them.
 Though you can definitely get away with that for a while.
 You also need medications, syringes, and more.
 If you are going to get goats to have them “rot in a pasture”, I guess you don’t need those things.
 But you also won’t be getting one of my goats.